Radio Data System: Group type 2 – Radio text

-Group type 4 – Version A – Clock time and data
+Group type 4 – Version A – Clock time and date

 When group type 4A is used, it shall be transmitted every minute according to EN 50067.

 The clock time group is inserted so that the minute edge will occur within ±0.1 seconds of the end of the clock time group.

 Time and date are packed as these:

 Note: The local time offset is expressed in multiples of half hours within the range −15.5h to +15.5h.
 It is expressed in signed magnitude form, with the most significant bit being the "Local Offset Sign" bit (LOS), 0 = + (east of Greenwich), 1 = −.

 Example RDS usage

-The following three images illustrate how RDS can be used on an FM radio station; the latter two were taken when the radio was tuned to Nottingham radio station Trent FM.
-All the images are of the display on the Sony XDR-S1 DAB/FM/MW/LW portable radio.
+The following images illustrate how RDS can be used on an FM radio station.
+The first three images show the display on the Sony XDR-S1 DAB/FM/MW/LW portable radio.
+The second and third were taken when the radio was tuned to Nottingham radio station Trent FM.

+Alternative frequency

+Alternative frequency (or AF) is an option that allows a receiver to re-tune to a different frequency that provides the same station, when the first radio signal becomes too weak (e.g. when moving out of range).
+This is most often used in car stereo systems.
+The receiver must check that the PI code of the alternative frequency matches the PI of the currently tuned station so that it knows it is retuning to the same station.
+Modern receivers may have two tuners which can make the retuning process transparent (inaudible) to the user.
+The second tuner can also scan all channels to find a matching PI code which reduces the importance of the AF list.

 RDS decoder chipsets

-Companies such as ST Microelectronics, Silicon Labs in Austin, Texas and NXP Semiconductors (formerly Philips) offer single-chip solutions that are found in these devices.
+Companies such as ST Microelectronics, Skyworks Solutions in Austin, Texas and NXP Semiconductors (formerly Philips) offer single-chip solutions that are found in these devices.